Property Tax Questions and Answers

 Income Requirement (Elderly or Disabled Homeowners)

-The combined annual income from all sources of all the living owners of record is required and cannot exceed $28,690 for the 2014 calendar year.
+The combined annual income from all sources of all the living owners of record and spouse of the applicant is required and cannot exceed $30,700 for the 2019 calendar year.
 Annual income from all sources shall include, but is not limited to, Social Security payments after the Medicare deduction, supplemental security income, retirement and pension benefits, veteran's benefits, worker's compensation, unemployment compensation, salaries and wages, alimony, total interest and total dividends.
 For income from a business, include only the net income or loss after expenses.

 Disabled veterans must have a 100% disability rating.
 The disability must meet specific criteria under service connection, be combat - related or the result of being a prisoner of war.
-For new veteran applicants, beginning with tax year 2015, there is an income limit of $60,000.
-For veteran applicants on the program prior to tax year 2015, there is no income limit.
-However, if a veteran applicant ever fails to resubmit their voucher and gets voided off the program, they will have to reapply as a new applicant and will have to show proof of income.
-Tax relief is paid on the first $100,000 of market value of the home.
+For veteran applicants there is no income limit.
+Tax relief is paid on the first $175,000 of market value of the home.

-Further, income records must be provided showing the total income of all owners of the property during 2014 does not exceed the limit of $40,960 for Davidson County.
-Income records include Federal tax returns or other items acceptable to the Trustee.
+Further, income records must be provided showing the total income of all owners of the property during 2019 does not exceed the limit of $43,810 for Davidson County.
+Income records include Federal tax returns, with all attachments, or other items acceptable to the Trustee.
 All applicants must sign an income verification form permitting the Trustee to contact IRS, SSA or the State Division of Property Assessment to verify income.
 The application is a public record, but the financial documents remain confidential.

-Applications for the Tax Freeze must be filed by April 5th, each year, and applicants may contact the Office of the Trustee at 615-862-6330 to schedule an appointment.
+Applications for the Tax Freeze must be filed by April 5, each year, and applicants may contact the Office of the Trustee at 615-862-6330.
 If you need information concerning the program, please feel free to call us with any questions.

 Is there a charge for reviewing information about my property?